elysemontano/elyse-lecture-notes/functions-loops-arrays.md

 	for (let i = 0; i < array.length; i++) {

 		//  PROMPT!  --- we need to collect the values of the iteration and keep in mind the output.
-As a result, we will create another array inside the for loop to store the values
+As a result, we will create another array outside the for loop but inside our function to store the values

 		//  I will then push my string interpolation into the orders and later return specifically just the variable orders.push(`I would like a ${array[i]}.`)